 Earn your bachelor’s degree in psychology online and develop a strong understanding of human behaviors to help organizations make significant impressions on their practices.
 Jessup’s program teaches both the counseling and biological approaches to psychology.
 Upon graduation, you will be prepared to pursue a career in a variety of fields, including counseling and non-counseling positions including mental health, social work, criminal justice and business.
 Alternatively, you can go on to later complete graduate-level work in the field of psychology.
 The program’s faculty members are experienced in a variety of psychology fields, including addiction and biopsychology.
 In addition, you will learn how to incorporate ethics and Christian perspectives into your work.

 The fully online degree helps you develop the fundamental skills required to succeed in your career or to continue your education in graduate school.
-Through the biological component of the program, you will complete hands-on lab work.
 Additionally, you will study international psychology, mental health and developmental psychology.
 Courses also explore topics such as personality theory and therapy, human sexuality and abnormal psychology.

 Our online psychology degree includes an internship for you to acquire hands-on experience at a counseling center or nonprofit organization.
 This internship is managed by the program’s faculty, and you can find your own placement with faculty approval.
 In addition, the program will teach you how to demonstrate critical thinking, interpretive knowledge and fundamental competency in research.
 You’ll acquire the expertise needed to interview clients, assess their conditions and needs, create and implement treatment plans and evaluate the results and progress.

 Our online B.A. in psychology consists of 128 credit hours, including 17 psychology courses totaling 53 credit hours.
 There are four psychology courses that must be completed to fulfill general education requirements, along with 15 credit hours of general psychology elective courses.
 The program additionally requires you to complete field work.